Sec. 66.1105, Wis. Stats.

 -

-A municipality can adopt an Affordable Housing Extension Resolution after it pays all the TID project costs.
+A municipality can adopt an Affordable Housing extension resolution after it pays all the TID project costs.
 The Affordable Housing extension resolution must state the year the final tax increment was (or will be) received and describe how the funds will be used for affordable housing.
+The resolution can extend the TID's life for up to one year from the resolution date.

 The municipality must adopt a separate termination resolution before receiving an additional year's increment.
 April 15 is the deadline for a municipality to terminate a TID and have it removed from the same year's tax roll.
 Review the